Blog

 3. Paris Charles de Gaulle

-70.3 million passengers (2024)
+72.3 million passengers (2025)

 The Paris airport has kept its passenger traffic numbers steady even after the COVID surge and is expected to see an average of 1304 flights per week in the upcoming 2 months.
+Our internal data further confirms its high activity, as flights from Paris account for 8.1% of all passenger claims filed between January and December 2025, underlining the airport’s consistently busy operations.

-One of the most recognizable European airports and the main hub for the French national carrier, Air France, Paris Charles de Gaulle takes the third place in our ranking and will be the busiest airport in the Schengen area.
+One of the most recognizable European airports and the main hub for the French national carrier, Air France , Paris Charles de Gaulle takes the third place in our ranking and will be the busiest airport in the Schengen area.

 Officially opened in 1974, the biggest French international airport has since grown to include three huge terminals.
 Paris Charles de Gaulle was named after the infamous French president and military leader and serves as a major gateway to Europe from all other continents.